dsc-courses/dsc40a-2024-sp/index.md

 {: .green }
 > **The Midterm Exam is on Tuesday, May 7th during lecture!
-Prepare by attempting past exam problems at [practice.dsc40a.com](https://practice.dsc40a.com).**
+Prepare by attempting past exam problems at [practice.dsc40a.com](https://practice.dsc40a.com) and come to the review session tomorrow (Friday) in Center Hall 109 from 2-5PM.**

 {% for module in site.modules %}
 {{ module }}